You want smart political talk without the meltdowns?

 We ask this now.

-We need your life.
+We need your light.

 We need your love to heal the world you made.

-We need your life.
+We need your light.

-I just I love I love all your songs.
+I just, I love, I love all your songs.

 You know what?